osmcode/osmium-tool/man/osmium-time-filter.md

 # DIAGNOSTICS

+**osmium time-filter** exits with exit code

+0
+  ~ if everything went alright,
+1
+  ~ if there was an error processing the data, or
+2
-**osmium time-filter** exits with code 0 if everything went alright, it exits with code 2 if there was a problem with the command line arguments, and with exit code 1 if some other error occurred.
+  ~ if there was a problem with the command line arguments.

 # EXAMPLES